newlinedotco/awesome-fullstack-tutorials/react/guide-to-using-react-hooks/A-guide-to-using-React-Hooks.md

 The `fireEvent.change` method is used to enter a value into the input field and in this case, the name stored in the `newName` constant variable is used, after which the submit button is clicked on.

 The test then checks if the value of the ref after the button was clicked is equal to the the `newName`.

 Finally, you should see a `There are no failing tests, congratulations!` message in the console.

 ## Community Reaction to Hooks

-Ever since the news about React hooks, the community has been stoked about the experimental feature and we've seen a plethora of examples and use cases for React Hooks.
-Here are some of the highlighted ones:
+Since the news of React hooks the community has been excited about the feature and we've seen **tons** of examples and use cases for React Hooks.
+Here are some of the highlights:

 - This [website](https://nikgraf.github.io/react-hooks/) which showcases a collection of React Hooks.
 - [react-use](https://github.com/streamich/react-use), a library that ships with a bunch of React Hooks.
 - This [CodeSandbox](https://codesandbox.io/s/ppxnl191zx?from-embed) example that shows how to use the `useEffect` Hook to create animations with [react-spring](https://github.com/drcmda/react-spring).
 - [An example](https://gist.github.com/aweary/be8338a211e72b9f1563d75091005c0e) of a useMutableReducer hook that lets you just mutate the state to update it in the reducer.
 - This [CodeSandbox](https://codesandbox.io/s/y570vn3v9) example that shows complex usage of the child-parent communication and reducer usage.
 - A [toggle component](https://codesandbox.io/s/m449vyk65x) built with React Hooks.
 - [Another collection](https://rehooks.com/) of React Hooks that features hooks for input values, device orentation and document visibility.

+## References to the Different types of Hooks

+There are various types of Hooks that you can begin to use in your React code.
+They are listed below:

+- [`useState`](https://reactjs.org/docs/hooks-reference.html#usestate) - `useState` allows us to write pure functions with state in them.
+- [`useEffect`](https://reactjs.org/docs/hooks-reference.html#useeffect) - The `useEffects` hook lets us perform side effects.
+Side effects can be API calls, Updating DOM, subscribing to event listeners.
+- [`useContext`](https://reactjs.org/docs/hooks-reference.html#usecontext) - `useContext` allows to write pure functions with context in them.
+- [`useReducer`](https://reactjs.org/docs/hooks-reference.html#usereducer) - `useReducer` gives us a reference do a Redux-like reducer
+- [`useRef`](https://reactjs.org/docs/hooks-reference.html#useref) - `useContext` allows to write pure functions that return a mutable `ref` object.
+- [`useMemo`](https://reactjs.org/docs/hooks-reference.html#usememo) - `useMemo` is used to return a memoized value.
+- [`useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback) - the `useCallback` Hook is used to return a memoized callback.
+- [`useImperativeMethods`](https://reactjs.org/docs/hooks-reference.html#useimperativemethods) - `useImperativeMethods` customizes the instance value that is exposed to parent components when using `ref`.
+- [`useMutationEffects`](https://reactjs.org/docs/hooks-reference.html#usemutationeffect) - the `useMutationEffect` is similar to the useEffect Hook in the sense that it allows you perform DOM mutations.
+- [`useLayoutEffect`](https://reactjs.org/docs/hooks-reference.html#uselayouteffect) - The `useLayoutEffect` hook is used to read layout from the DOM and synchronously re-render.
+- Custom Hooks - Custom Hooks allows you to write component logic into reusable functions.

 ## Future of Hooks

-The good thing about Hooks is that it works side-by-side with existing code so you begin to slowly make changes that adopt Hooks.
-All you have to do is upgrade your React version that has the Hooks feature, even though it goes with out saying that Hooks are still an experimental feature.
+The great thing about Hooks is that it works side-by-side with existing code so you can slowly make changes that adopt Hooks.
+All you have to do is upgrade your React dependency to a version that has the Hooks feature.

+That said, **Hooks are still an experimental feature** and the React team has repeatedly warned that the API may be changed.
+Consider yourself warned.

-What does the emergence of Hooks mean for Classes though?
+What does the emergence of Hooks mean for Classes?
 According to the React team, Classes are still here to stay, they are a huge part of the React codebase and most likely to be around for a while.

 > We have no plans to deprecate classes.
 At Facebook we have tens of thousands of class components and, like you, we have no intention of rewriting them.
-But if the React community embraces Hooks, it doesn’t make sense to have two different recommended ways to write components.  - Dan Abramov
+But if the React community embraces Hooks, it doesn’t make sense to have two different recommended ways to write components. - [Dan Abramov](https://twitter.com/fullstackio/status/1057335949766455296)

+**While the specific Hooks API is experimental today, the community loves the idea of Hooks so I don't anticipate it going away anytime soon.**

+Hooks are here and we're excited to use them in our apps!

+## More Resources

-The React team has done a wonderful job of documenting React Hooks and you more about that [here](https://reactjs.org/docs/hooks-overview.html) and check out the [API Reference here](https://reactjs.org/docs/hooks-reference.html).
-There's also an ongoing RFC, it's an experimental feature, so you can head over [there](https://github.com/reactjs/rfcs/pull/68) to ask questions or drop comments.
+* The React team has done a wonderful job of documenting React Hooks and you more about that [here](https://reactjs.org/docs/hooks-overview.html)

-****
+* Check out the [Official API Reference here](https://reactjs.org/docs/hooks-reference.html).
+There's also
+* An ongoing RFC, so you can head over [there](https://github.com/reactjs/rfcs/pull/68) to ask questions or drop comments.